 NIRSpec MPT - Catalogs

-Requirements for creating a catalog of sources, and ingesting it into the MSA Planning Tool are presented in this article.
+Requirements for creating a Catalog of sources, and ingesting it into the MSA Planning Tool are presented in this article.
 Candidate sets are also introduced.

 Optimal MOS spectral calibration for aperture flux loss and wavelength solutions will require Catalog measurements with high-precision relative astrometry from an existing image.
-The MOS mode observations can be planned using astrometry with accuracies from 5-50mas.
-High precision spectral calibration needs relative positional accuracy of 15 milli-arcsec or less, which most likely requires space-based observations.
-Images obtained using HST/ACS or HST/WFC3 UVIS within the past ten years should have this level of accuracy.
-In some cases, the planning of the NIRSpec spectroscopy will require NIRCam observations, a process that is called NIRCam pre-imaging.
+The MOS mode observations can be planned using astrometry with accuracies from 5–50 mas.
+High precision spectral calibration needs relative positional accuracy of 15 milliarcsec or less, which typically requires space-based observations.
+Images obtained using HST/ACS or HST/WFC3 UVIS within the past 10 years should have this level of accuracy.
+In some cases, the planning of the NIRSpec spectroscopy will require preceeding NIRCam observations, a process that is called NIRCam pre-imaging.
 Nonetheless, while high-precision relative astrometry is highly recommended, it is not a requirement.

 Parent source Catalogs can have as many objects as needed.
-It is recommended that parent catalogs include all known sources in the field in order for the user to locate contaminants and prevent the MPT from placing them into failed-open shutters.
+It is recommended that Catalogs include all known sources in the field in order for the user to spot contaminants and prevent the MPT from placing them into failed-open shutters.
 The MPT Catalogs - Examples article presents several examples to guide the user on Catalog formatting.
 Tables can be delineated by whitespaces, tabs, or commas.
 Virtual Observatory tables are also supported.
 For flight-ready program updates (but not proposals), the Catalog must also include reference stars for MSA target acquisition.
 Some useful information about updating the source Catalog for the MOS program update submission are presented in the next section.

 Parent source Catalogs must be created with these simple rules in mind: